-The bylaws for forest, parks and recreation areas provide for the safety of the various recreational parks and forests in the Wellington region.
-They facilitate Greater Wellington's administration and control of these areas, and provide the mechanisms for Greater Wellington's Parks Management plans and policies.
+The bylaws for forest, parks and recreation areas provide for the safe use of the various recreational parks and forests in the Wellington region.
+They facilitate Greater Wellington's administration and control of these areas, and provide the mechanisms for Greater Wellington's parks management plans and policies.

-These bylaws have been in effect since 1994 and must be reviewed by July 2008.
+These bylaws have been in effect since 1994 and are being reviewed in 2008.